dansansi/MyGamingList/README.md

 ## Purpose

-This project is intended for users that wanna keep track of games played, and set each game's status accordingly (finished, wishlisted, dropped...) favorite, to through them easily.
+This project is intended for users that wanna keep track of games played, and set each game's status accordingly (finished, wishlisted, dropped...) favorite their most loved ones, and to through them easily.

 ## Status
 - Backend Done